patrickneiler/artifact-exercise/INTERVIEW.md

 ## 🛠 What You'll Be Doing

-Your session will follow this structure:

-### 1. **Introduction (5 min)**

-- Briefly discuss your technical background and set expectations.

-### 2. **Deep Dive Discussion (15–20 min)**

-- Topics may include:
-  - Component-based architecture & state management
-  - Agentic reasoning and autonomous systems
-  - Real-time UI and streaming data handling

-### 3. **Practical Coding Task (20–30 min)**

-- **Implement a feature or extend an artifact** (see below for ideas).
-- Demonstrate technical understanding, error handling, and user feedback.
-- Integrate agentic reasoning or real-time UI updates as appropriate.
+You will be asked to implement a feature or extend an artifact (see below for ideas).
+The goal is to demonstrate your technical understanding, approach to error handling, and ability to provide user feedback.
+You are encouraged to integrate agentic reasoning or real-time UI updates as appropriate.

-### 4. **Code Review & Discussion (5–10 min)**

-- Walk through your implementation.
-- Discuss alternative approaches and scalability.
+After you complete your implementation, you'll walk through your code and discuss your approach, including alternative solutions and scalability considerations.

+---

+## 🏗️ Core Implementation

+Core implementation of artifacts typically involves:

+- Creating a new artifact type in the [`artifacts/`](./artifacts/) directory (e.g., [`artifacts/recipe/client.tsx`](./artifacts/recipe/client.tsx)).
+- Defining artifact UI and streaming logic in a React component.
+- Registering the artifact type in the artifact system (see [`components/create-artifact.tsx`](./components/create-artifact.tsx)).
+- Managing artifact state and updates using hooks (see [`hooks/use-artifact.ts`](./hooks/use-artifact.ts)).
+- Integrating artifact actions and real-time updates for a responsive user experience.
+- Optionally, adding server-side logic for artifact creation or processing in [`lib/artifacts/server.ts`](./lib/artifacts/server.ts).

+_See the interview scenario for more details on each artifact type and refer to the project files for examples of artifact implementation._

 ---